rafaelclaycon/rafaelclaycon/README.md

 - 😄 Pronouns: he/him/his

-- ⚡ Fun fact: As a kid, I used to design "new versions of Windows" using PowerPoint just for fun.
+- ⚡ Fun fact: As a kid, I designed two "new versions of Windows" using PowerPoint just for fun.
 UI and UX is what I'm really passionate about.